Preparation Steps for Home Buyers

 - Homeowners insurance.
 While typically not a major expense it is still one.
 Just like with car insurance, Its a great idea to price around various companies to get the best deal.

-- Decide if you are serious.
-Address these issues first before seeing homes.
+- Decide if you are Serious.
+Address these issues first before seeing homes!
 Ask yourself if this is right for you?
 Is this something serious or just temporary excitement/entertainment like watching HGTV.
-Serious buyers don’t view homes then decide not to buy for reasons like the state or government has debt, fear of world economy collapse, great depression is coming, waiting on market pullback, or conspiracy theories.
+Serious buyers don’t view homes then decide not to buy for reasons like the state or government has debt, fear of world economy collapse, great depression is coming, waiting on market pullback, the weather, or conspiracy theories.
 These kind of issues are reasons that confirm buying a home is not right for the buyer, and the house was never wanted from the start.

 - Transparency and Honesty.
 As a buyer it is important to be upfront and honest about things.
 Holding back information will not help.
 Builders/sellers may refuse to sell the home to a buyer if they suspect something is not right.
 Mortgages will not lend.
 Hiding something from the mortgage early on may cause a loss of the buyers deposit when the mortgage finds the issue, weeks later and decides not to lend.